glideroggan/dream/readme.md

         - for BE, this wouldn't be a problem, but in FE we can just fake it, by checking if the date is today or later, and then just marking it as completed, but at the date it should been processed

 # search
-- clicking the input field should show a potential list in this order:✔️
-    - popular services that you don't have✔️
-    - ✔️missing popular widgets on this page
-- ✔️clicking a theme item, should switch to that page
 ## smartness
-- ✔️popular services that you don't have